-- 1. A grade point average of 3.0 or higher on all undergraduate coursework and courses relevant to the discipline. - 2.
-An official score for the analytical writing section of the GRE test to be submitted within the first semester of graduate study. - 3.
-Submission of a graded writing assignment from an upper-level undergraduate history class. - 4.
-Grade point average of 3.25 or higher on all undergraduate history classes.
+- 1. A grade point average of 3.0 on all undergraduate coursework in the field OR a related field (English Education), and a minimum GPA of 3.25 on all undergraduate English coursework. - 2.
+A score in the 50th percentile or higher for the analytical writing section of the GRE test to be submitted within the first semester of graduate study. - 3.
+For Licensure track: A Mississippi Class A teaching license, or its equivalent

-D. Social Science
+C. Social Studies